cmajor-lang/cmajor/docs/Cmaj Language Guide.md

 #### `void init()`

-If you have a large amount of setup work to be done before the processor starts, you can add an `init()` function to your processor, and this is called at initialisation time, outside of the normal realtime callback.
+If you have a large amount of setup work to be done before the processor starts, you can add an `init()` function to your processor, and this is called at initialisation time, outside of the normal real time callback.

 For very simple setup tasks, this can be done at the start of your `main()` function.